mul14/zenziva.php/README.md

     ->send();
 ```

-### Use with Laravel 5.3 Notification
+### Use with Laravel Notification

+Starts from Laravel 5.3, you can use Laravel Notification feature.
 You need to register the service provider.
 Open `config/app.php`, add this line inside `providers`.

 ```php
 Nasution\ZenzivaSms\NotificationServiceProvider::class,
 ```

+> Note: If you use Laravel 5.5 or higher, you can skip register service provider manually.

 Insert this inside your `config/services.php`,